NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Amplifying Touch.md

 * * *
 Your healing energies empower attacks.

-An ally that recovers Hit Points from your [[Lay on Hands|Lay on Hands]] gains a +1 status bonus to their attack rolls and deals 1 additional spirit damage on all their Strikes until the end of their next turn.
+An ally that recovers Hit Points from your [[Spells/Lay on Hands|Lay on Hands]] gains a +1 status bonus to their attack rolls and deals 1 additional spirit damage on all their Strikes until the end of their next turn.
 In addition, all their Strikes are holy until the end of their next turn.

 [[Spell Effects/Spell Effect_ Amplifying Touch|Spell Effect: Amplifying Touch]]